Checklist for Departments

 - J-2 spouse: $1200/month ($14,400/year)

 J-1 Scholar Request Form Instructions:

-- Please complete ALL questions on the DS-2019 Request Form and return the form and attachments to OIPS, SUB 1, Suite 4300 (MS 4C3).
-Allow two weeks for preparing the immigration document.
-Visitor should allow 4-12 weeks (highly variable) for obtaining a visa at US embassy/consulate in home country.
+- Please complete all questions on the J-1 Department Request Form and return to email@example.com.
+Please allow 3 weeks for preparing the DS-2019 Form, immigration document for J-1 visa application.
+Scholar should allow 4-12 weeks (highly variable) for obtaining a visa at US embassy/consulate in home country.